|

 writing poetry -- religious poetry, by the look of it -- at a campground near

-pedaled along with us (though we saw very few of them in the course of each day's
+pedaled along with us (though we saw very few of them during each day's

 ride), many of them in no better shape than we were, and for each of us who rode